Simple steps to improve your websites SEO

 Approximate Reading Time: 2 minutes

-There are several simple and easy to implement steps which can help improve your websites search engine ranking with little effort.
+There are several simple and easy steps to implement that can help improve your website's search engine ranking with little effort.

 Good SEO (search engine optimization) is probably more important than having the latest in design trends for your website.
 If you are generating no traffic coming to your fancy website then no one but you are going to see it.

-With improved SEO you can at least generate more traffic coming to your site, which means you have at least a chance of making a sale or getting a contract etc.
+With improved SEO you can at least drive more traffic to your site, which means you have at least a chance of making a sale or getting a contract etc.

-Let's get started, here are some simple and easy to implement tips for improving your website SEO.
+To get started, here are some simple and easy-to-implement tips for improving your website SEO.

 - Use a domain name relevant to your area of business i.e. 'frozen-yoghurt.co.uk' rather than 'freezer-stuff.co.uk' if you have a business selling frozen yoghurt.